 This product features a permanent coffee filter for smooth, nuanced coffee.

-Pros: The main benefit of this pour-over coffee maker is that it comes with its own reusable filter, eliminating the need to constantly throw away and purchase paper filters.
+Pros: The main benefit of this pour-over coffee maker is that it comes with its own reusable filter, eliminating the need to constantly throw away and repurchase paper filters.
 That filter is made of tough stainless steel mesh, ideal for a device that regularly comes into contact with water.
 The filter and coffee maker are dishwasher safe for a much easier clean.
 The carafe has some subtle but attractive detailing on its heat-resistant glass body as well.

 Cons: This is a bit more complex than most pour-over coffee makers.
 It has more pieces and a few extra steps, per the instructions, which makes it a bit more difficult to put together, use, and clean than others.
 The neck is thick and not as comfortable to grasp, especially for those with small hands.